peteroupc/peteroupc.github.io/exporand.md

 This is a polynomial of degree _n_ &minus; 1.
 For _n_ uniform numbers, the distribution can take on values that are 0 or greater and _n_ or less.

-This new algorithm samples the sum of uniform(0, 1) random variates and the ratio of two uniform(0, 1) random variates, with the help of PSRNs.
+This new algorithm samples the sum of uniform random variates between 0 and 1 and the ratio of two uniform random variates between 0 and 1, with the help of PSRNs.
 It logically works as follows:

 1. The distribution is divided into pieces that are each 1 unit long (thus, for example, if _n_ is 4, there will be four pieces).
 2. An integer in \[0, _n_\) is chosen uniformly at random, call it _i_, then the piece identified by _i_ is chosen.
 There are [**many algorithms to choose an integer**](https://peteroupc.github.io/randomfunc.html#RNDINT_Random_Integers_in_0_N) this way, but an algorithm that is "optimal" in terms of the number of bits it uses, as well as unbiased, should be chosen.